 Kaku also looks into the future of medicine and predicts that cancer zapping nanobots will make cancer as harmless as the common cold in the future.
 This future extrapolation is based on the fact that there are already “smart pills” that had been invented in 1992 to track where a certain pill is inside the human body.
-In terms of the future of climate change he predicts that the effects of global warming will be in full swing by the mid Twenty-First century, but he says there is a way out that would save us, which would be the successful use of fusion energy.
+In terms of the future of climate change, he predicts that the effects of global warming will be in full swing by the mid Twenty-First century, but he says there is a way out that would save us: the successful production and use of fusion energy.
 Currently with nuclear fission a lot of radioactive waste occurs such as its use in nuclear power plants.
 Fusion energy combined with switching cars from fossil fuel sources to an all-electric future seems to be the solution.
 From my understanding of his thoughts regarding the future of space travel it is my opinion that spaceships powered by antimatter and the use of Nano ships to nearby stars will yield humanity the best results.
 There have been some advances in Nano ships in recent years coupled with the fact that we can launch them further as they are the size of a chip.
 Large scale antimatter spaceships are more difficult to put in practice as Kaku says at CERN scientists have been able to successfully extract some trillionths of a gram of antimatter.
-This is not enough to go to distant stars, but the fact remains that antimatter is capable of sending astronauts to great distances beyond our solar system but not in the miniscule amounts we are able to extract today.
+This is not enough to go to distant stars, but the fact remains that antimatter is capable of sending astronauts to great distances beyond our solar system but not in the minuscule amounts we are able to extract today.
 A larger atom smasher would have to be made in order to make this vision a reality (in my opinion).
-Whatever countries or group of countries that puts up the money for this and makes the atom smasher specifically for extracting antimatter (the CERN facility is a research facility not made for the sole purpose of getting antimatter) would easily win a future space race, if one occurs.
-If it doesn’t that country or countries would gain a technological advantage over other space faring nations.
+Whatever countries or group of countries that are willing to invest the money for this and construct the atom smasher specifically for extracting antimatter (the CERN facility is a research facility not made for the sole purpose of obtaining antimatter) would easily win a future space race, if one occurs.
+If it doesn’t that country or group of countries would gain a technological advantage over other space faring nations.

 Kaku also looks at the future of the job market with regards to rising automation in the workplace and says blue-collar workers such as autoworkers would likely lose out in the future job market, while other blue-collar workers such as those in construction and trades that require non repetitive work and pattern recognition would keep their jobs.
 Furthermore, white collar workers such as those involved in bean counting (bank tellers and accountants) would also lose out in this new economy.
-The winners would be individuals whose jobs require creativity such as lawyers that can provide their services in a unique and differential way from what artificial intelligence based robotic lawyers can provide (lawyers that cannot adapt to this new economy would be left out in the cold).
-Web developers, graphic designers and real estate agents for example would be winners in this new economy.
+The winners would be individuals whose jobs require creativity such as lawyers that can provide their services in a unique and different way from what artificial intelligence based robotic lawyers can provide (lawyers that cannot adapt to this new economy would be left out in the cold).
+Web Developers, Graphic Designers and Real Estate agents for example would be winners in this new economy.

 In the end of the book Michio Kaku writes about a day in the life in 2100 and holistically brings together all the different concepts he discussed in the book.
 I would say this book is an excellent read and I would give it 9 out of 10 stars.